 What is a bespoke tailoring approach to working psychoanalytically?

-A bespoke tailoring approach to psychoanalysis is a contemporary approach to working psychoanalytically.
-A deep love and respect of the history and tradition of psychoanalysis is tempered with an appreciation for the numerous evidence-based psychological therapies that have been developed more recently.
+A ‘bespoke tailoring’ approach to psychoanalysis is a contemporary approach to working psychoanalytically.
+A deep love and extensive knowledge of the history and traditions of psychoanalysis is tempered with an appreciation for the numerous evidence-based psychological therapies that have been developed in more contemporary times.

 Dr Sara Taylor believes that a warm, respectful, and nurturing therapeutic relationship is ideal for facilitating psychological growth and recovery from mental health issues.
 In this way her practice respects but departs from psychoanalytic neutrality.
 Dr Taylor draws on her many years of experience and in-depth knowledge of the field to design each individual therapy for the specific needs of a patient, couple, or family group.